alter5/citygo-frontend-angular/README.md

 ## Trip Overview Page
-View the details of a trip in the trip overview page.
+View the details of a trip in the overview page.

 A preview of the destinations can be viewed in the image carousel at the top.

 <p align="center">